Xuhui, Shanghai: Economy

+Xujiahui itself has been redeveloped as a financial center, with a proliferation of large-scale shopping centers and department stores, and is now a major shopping destination in the city with shopping malls such as Grand Gateway Shanghai and Pacific Sogo.

 Home Inn has its headquarters in Xuhui.
 Yum China has its headquarters in the Yum China Building (百胜中国大厦 (Bǎishèng Zhōngguó Dàshà)) in Xuhui District.
-Toei Animation Shanghai has its head office in Unit 807 of Feidiao International Plaza in the district.

-miHoYo has its headquarters in Xuhui.
+Toei Animation Shanghai has its head office in Unit 807 of Feidiao International Plaza in the district. miHoYo has its headquarters in Xuhui.
 Yoozoo Games is headquartered in Xuhui.
 Previously Web International English had its headquarters in Xuhui.

 Township-level subdivisions

 Xuhui District has twelve subdistricts, one town and one special township-level division.